-For many, Mother’s Day is all about flowers, hand-drawn cards and sparkly jewelry from the kids and Dad.
+For many, Mother’s Day is all about flowers, hand-drawn cards, and sparkly jewelry from the kids and Dad.
 Television commercials focus on the beautiful imperfections of being Mom, and advertisements are filled with gift ideas and brunch menus.
 But not everyone feels this tender joy when Mother’s Day comes around.
 For some people, Mother’s Day is a reminder of absence and loss.
 While we do take the time to acknowledge those that we have lost, little attention is given to the families struggling with addiction.

 No one wants to imagine a young mom being a drug addict.
 Society has an image for what a mom should be like: loving, kind and gentle.
 This profile is brought more to life during Mother’s Day.
 Kids are given homework assignments to write what they love most about their moms.
-Magazines and newspapers profile moms who have juggled work, volunteer opportunities or other heroic acts.
+Magazines and newspaper profile moms who have juggled work, volunteer opportunities, or other heroic acts.
 Kids come home with handmade cards with sweet poems detailing what they appreciate most.

 Unfortunately, some children don’t have mothers that fit this image.
 According to a 2003 study, researchers estimate that as many as 15 percent of American women 15 to 44 years old abuse alcohol or drugs.
 Based on research collected during this study, 10 percent of children have at least one parent who is dependent on alcohol or drugs, and 6 percent have at least one parent in need of treatment for these dependencies.
-This data suggests that millions of children are living in environments where a maternal addiction is present.
+This data suggests that millions of children are living in environments where maternal addiction is present.

-We know from several studies that children of substance abusing parents are at a higher risk for biological, developmental and behavioral problems, including substance abuse problems of their own.
+We know from several studies that children of substance abusing parents are at a higher risk for biological, developmental, and behavioral problems, including substance abuse problems of their own.
 Yet, we still lack concrete information regarding the postnatal environment and how it negatively affects a child’s development.
 This is due, in part, to the fact that parents and their children hide abuse problems for fear of breaking up their families.
 Chances are, you know a parent with a drug or alcohol addiction, you may just not know it.

 The number of women ages 30 to 44 who report using alcohol has doubled in the last decade, while prescription drug abuse has risen by 400 percent.
-Many of these women are moms – they drive minivans, have good jobs, are raising families and spend their weekends scheduling play dates and being chauffeurs.
+Many of these women are moms – they drive minivans, have good jobs, are raising families, and spend their weekends scheduling play dates and being chauffeurs.
 Yet they hold a dark secret.

 Here are a few more statistics from the federal study: